Skip to main content

 1. Prior research experience – please describe your graduate research training.

 2. Goals for the postdoctoral fellowship, outlining what you aim to accomplish during your tenure at IGB and preference for working with the theme of choice.
 Applicants are encouraged to propose specific areas of research or projects of interest that they would like to pursue within the thematic environment.
+Fellowship projects will be co-created with the theme leader and mentors.

 3. Long-term career objectives, demonstrating how this fellowship will support your professional trajectory.